Imagine you’re suffering from kidney disease, on dialysis, waiting for a new organ that will ultimately save your life.

 “It has been increasing, but right now, it is relatively stable,” Mohan said.
 “It is a problem the kidney transplant community is well aware of.”

 Discards of liver and lung donations in Maryland hover at just more than 10 percent.
-Discarded hearts are rare; of the 18 donated last year, all of them were transplanted, according to UNOS.
+Discarded hearts are rare; of the 18 donated last year, all of them were transplanted,

 “We definitely are trying to save every organ we possibly can,” said Dr. David Mulligan, chief of transplantation and immunology at Yale University and chairman of liver and intestinal transplant committee for UNOS.